 The gap between urban and rural culture is becoming wider.
-While an idealized view of the countryside is common, the reality is that the countryside has rapidly modernized and transformed in an urban-industrialized society.
-These transformation will continue and create policy challenges because the use of land, materials and energy will increasingly meet natural limits.
+While an idealized view of the countryside is common, the reality is that the countryside has rapidly modernized and transformed in a rural-industrialized society.
+In Monster I visited an orchid grower.
+The most processes are computerized.
+The size of the company allows investigating in circular and smart systems.
+The transformation of the rural industrialization will continue and create policy challenges because of the use of land, materials and energy will increasingly meet new challenges.